CarlosUPC/Installer-Research/docs/index.md

 I am [Carlos Peña Hernando](https://www.linkedin.com/in/carlos-pe%C3%B1a-hernando-aa757aaa/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://www.linkedin.com/in/ricardpillosu/?originalSubdomain=es).

-## The Origins: The phenomenon of Application Packaging
+## The phenomenon of Application Packaging
 To put you in context, I would like to talk about the cause at a global level about the existence of application packaging software and therefore about this document that you are reading.
-Let's start
+Let's start!

-The maintenance of desktop and notebook systems has become an expensive proposition for many corporate networks due to application management costs.
-Since then, New application management techniques are being developed to help enterprises administer their existing PC investments more.
+The maintenance of desktop and notebook systems has become an expensive proposition for many corporate networks due to **application management costs**.
+Since then, New application management techniques are being developed to help enterprises administer their existing PC investments more efficiently.

-One of them is application packaging that in general terms can help enterprises manage growing volumes of software for desktop and server systems.
+One of them is **application packaging** that in general terms can help enterprises manage growing volumes of software for desktop and server systems.
 But what exactly is Application Packaging?

 ### What is Application Packaging?
 Application Packaging is the creation of an executable (or file used by a service) that contains the files, registry and logic to install an application onto a device.
 This executable or file is known as an installation package.

 Therefore, Application packaging involves the preparation of standard, structured software installations targeted for automated deployment.
-This packages must be prepared and meet the installation requirements for an specific environment (corporate standards for software usage and desktop design, multiple languages, regional issues, etc).
+This packages must be prepared and meet the **installation requirements** for an specific environment (corporate standards for software usage and desktop design, multiple languages, regional issues, etc).

 In addition, packages must be prepared for both commercial software and applications developed in-house.